 Smile Makeover Before & After

 Pat had several teeth that were affected by decay and discoloration.
 She was also missing a few of her back teeth.
 For treatment we performed a full mouth rehabilitation which required dental crowns, veneers, fixed bridges and yes, even the dreaded root canal.
 Now, Pat has a beautiful smile and can eat without pain.

 See more real life transformations in our smile gallery

 About Dental Crowns

 A dental crown is like a “cap” that covers the tooth to provide protection and stability.
-Dr. Snyder can offer a dental crown in a variety of materials including porcelain, gold, resin, or a combination of these materials.
-For the most natural look and feel, Dr. Snyder prefers porcelain dental crowns, which are extremely well fitted and virtually indistinguishable from natural teeth.
+Dr. Hendricks can offer a dental crown in a variety of materials including porcelain, gold, resin, or a combination of these materials.
+For the most natural look and feel, Dr. Hendricks prefers porcelain dental crowns, which are extremely well fitted and virtually indistinguishable from natural teeth.

 There are many reasons why a person would need a tooth crown including: